IBM/z_ansible_collections_doc/source/installation/install-collections.rst

                ansible-galaxy collection install ibm.ibm_zos_core:1.0.0

-         A **beta version** is only available on Ansible Galaxy and is only supported by the community, once it is General Availability (GA), it will be  promoted to Ansible Automation Platform and eligible for entitlement.
-A beta is not considered the latest version by Ansible Galaxy, to install a beta of the IBM z/OS Core collection, run the following command:
+         A **beta version** is only available on Ansible Galaxy and is only supported by the community, once it is General Availability (GA), it will be promoted to Ansible Automation Platform and eligible for entitlement from Red Hat and IBM.
+When installing a beta from Galaxy, you must precisely indicate the beta version, for example to install a beta of the IBM z/OS Core collection, run the following command:

             .. code-block:: sh